AASHE/python-membersuite-api-client/README.md

 ## Contributing and Extending

 Looking to contribute?
 The best place to start is in the code base.
-Notice how we created modules for each MemberSuite objects, like `organizations`.
+Notice how we created modules for each MemberSuite object, like `organizations`.

 Each module contains `services.py` and `models.py` files.